1Aryan8/ID2230_DSA/README.md

 - 👋 Hi, I’m @1Aryan8, though my name's Aryan Sharan Reddy
 - 👀 I’m interested in Algorithms and Mathematics as of now
-- 🌱 I’m currently learning Programming
+- 🌱 I’m currently learning Programming and Data Structures
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me aryanguda@gmail.com